 - parasitic diseases

-- radiation therapy (which may injure the mucosal lining of the bowel)
+- radiation therapy, which may injure the lining of the intestine

-- If you have a fat deficiency, you may have light-colored, foul-smelling stools that are soft and bulky.
+- Fats: You may have light-colored, foul-smelling stools that are soft and bulky.
 Stools are difficult to flush and may float or stick to the sides of the toilet bowl.

-- If you have a vitamin deficiency, you may have anemia, malnutrition, low blood pressure, weight loss, and muscle wasting.
+- Certain vitamins: You may have anemia, malnutrition, low blood pressure, weight loss, or muscle wasting.

 Malabsorption may affect people based on age or gender.
 For instance, women may stop menstruating, and children may not grow properly.
 Their weight or rate of weight gain may be significantly below that of other children of a similar age and gender.
 Another sign of malabsorption in children is that they may purposefully avoid certain foods.

 - a family history of cystic fibrosis or malabsorption